- Advancement Exam Deadline

-All students must take the exam by the end of Winter Quarter of the third year.
-If the exam is not passed, it must be retaken by the end of Spring Quarter of the third year.
+All students must take the exam by the end of Spring Quarter of the third year.
+If the exam is not passed, it must be retaken by the end of Summer Quarter of the third year.
 Students who do not take the exam on schedule and have not received an extension are subject to withdrawal of financial support by the department, or dismissal from the program on the grounds of not making adequate progress toward the degree.
 Students who fail the exam for the second time will be dismissed from the program on the same grounds.

 If a student fails the exam, the advancement committee must provide a written account of what they found to be lacking, along with suggestions for how to remedy the problems.
-The student must then retake the exam by the end of Spring Quarter of the third year.
+The student must then retake the exam by the end of Summer Quarter of the third year.
 Failing the exam the first time should not be considered detrimental to the student’s career.
 The Department will simply require that the student retake the exam by spring and give encouragement and guidance for the second try.

 Advancement exams are closed exams which means that only the student, committee members and wise person can be present.
 The advancement exam differs from the defense which is an open exam.

-An extension to the Winter Quarter deadline may be granted due to personal, medical or family circumstances, or to an approved research related absence that sets the student back in their academic progress.
+An extension to the Spring Quarter deadline may be granted due to personal, medical or family circumstances, or to an approved research related absence that sets the student back in their academic progress.
 The faculty graduate advisor and the faculty research advisor must be informed of the circumstance when it arises and grant the extension in a written academic progress report outlining the extended advancement timeline.